Treatments

 Trusted by 100,000 customers across the UK

-Other next-generation treatments, such as Survodutide (which targets both GLP-1 and glucagon receptors), are also being researched and could offer even more options in the future.
+Other next-generation treatments, such as Survodutide (which targets both GLP-1 and glucagon receptors) and petrelintide (an amylin-based therapy from Zealand Pharma), are also being researched and could offer even more options in the future.

 But be careful here.
 These trials all had different durations so aren’t really comparable.
 And while some results might seem more impressive than others, there’s no such thing as the “best” weight loss injection because everyone responds to medicine differently.
 There’s only what’s best for you personally.
 Your numbers might look different to the above, and that’s totally fine.
 You’re on your own journey—and we know you’ve got this.